numberscope/frontscope/doc/pull-request-checklist.md

     least an "orange" flag.
 -   The PR is passing lint by running `npm run lint`.
 There should be no changed files and no warnings/errors.
 -   The PR passes all tests.
-Note the GitHub CI infrastructure will check this for you.
+Note that you must run the end-to-end tests yourself with `npm run test:e2e`.
+You can't rely solely on the GitHub CI test results; for example, as of this writing, they are unable to run any WebGL tests.
+In other words, consider passing the GitHub CI tests as a necessary but not sufficient condition for considering a PR to be "passing all tests".
 -   The PR builds by running `npm run build`.
 (This also checks type correctness.)
 There should be no errors, and for now the only allowed warning is the one about some assets being too big.